GHY-SLQ/ESP32-CSI-Acquisition/README.md

 ### PC parsing

-The data creates the received_CSI folder under the folder where the code is located, and the csv file is named after the moment when the program starts running.
+The program creates the received_CSI folder under the folder where the code is located, and the csv file is named after the moment when the program starts running.
 Please refer to Example/example.csv for table effects.

 <img width="1375" height="654" alt="Result04" src="https://github.com/user-attachments/assets/09ff50aa-d2f1-4baf-b043-ff00245f90ec" />